 About the Department of Biotechnology

-The Department of Biotechnology: Ministry of Science and Technology is India’s nodal organisation for promoting bioscience research and development in the country.
+The is India’s nodal organisation for promoting bioscience research and development in the country.
 It is mandated to promote large scale use of biotechnology, support R&D and manufacturing in biology, support autonomous institutions, promote University and industry interaction, identify and set up Centres of Excellence for R&D, integrated programme for human resource development, serve as nodal point for specific international collaborations, establishment of Infrastructure Facilities to support R&D and production, evolve Bio Safety Guidelines, manufacture and application of cell-based vaccines, serve as nodal point for the collection and dissemination of information relating to biotechnology.

 Tags: industrial biotechnology international Newton Fund funding UK Research and Innovation UKRI partnerships BBSRC press release